mkuthan/mkuthan.github.io/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.md

 local e-commerce platform in central Europe country (~20M clients).
 I could also easily imagine much more complex stream topology, with tens of repartitions, joins and aggregations.

-If you are not careful, your Kafka Streams application could easily kill your Kafka cluster.
+If you aren't careful, your Kafka Streams application could easily kill your Kafka cluster.
 At least our application did it once.
 Application deployed on 10 [Mesos](http://mesos.apache.org/) nodes (4CPU, 4GB RAM) almost killed Kafka cluster deployed also on 10 physical machines (32CPU, 64GB RAM, SSD).
 Application was started after some time of inactivity and processed 3 hours of retention in 5 minutes